awesomerank/awesomerank.github.io/lists/marmelab/awesome-rest.md

 * [Hurl.it](https://www.hurl.it/) - Make HTTP requests with a simple web-based HTTP client -- like `curl` in the cloud.
 * [httpie](https://github.com/jkbrzt/httpie) - Command line HTTP client, far more dev-friendly than `curl`.
 * [Postman REST Client](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) - Chrome extension essential to test manually REST API.
-* [resty](https://github.com/micha/resty) - Little command line REST client that you can use in pipelines (bash or zsh).
+* [resty ★2120](micha/resty) - Little command line REST client that you can use in pipelines (bash or zsh).
-* [jq ★8692](https://github.com/stedolan/jq) - Command line JSON processor, to use in combination with a command-line HTTP client like cURL.
+* [jq ★8946](stedolan/jq) - Command line JSON processor, to use in combination with a command-line HTTP client like cURL.
 * [HttpMaster](http://www.httpmaster.net) - GUI tool for testing REST APIs and services.
 Windows OS only.
-* [Http-console ★1263](https://github.com/cloudhead/http-console) - Command line interface for HTTP that let you *speak HTTP like a local*
+* [Http-console ★1265](cloudhead/http-console) - Command line interface for HTTP that let you *speak HTTP like a local*
-* [rest-assured ★1989](https://github.com/rest-assured/rest-assured) - Java DSL for easy testing of REST services.
+* [rest-assured ★2057](rest-assured/rest-assured) - Java DSL for easy testing of REST services.

 ### Mocking

 * [RequestBin](http://requestb.in/) - Inspect and debug webhook requests sent by your clients or third-party APIs.
 * [httpbin](http://httpbin.org) - HTTP request and response service - a/k/a Swiss Army Knife for HTTP.
-* [FakeRest ★195](https://github.com/marmelab/FakeRest) - Patch XMLHttpRequest to fake a REST API client-side.
+* [FakeRest ★199](marmelab/FakeRest) - Patch XMLHttpRequest to fake a REST API client-side.
-* [json-server ★20982](https://github.com/typicode/json-server) - Serve a REST API from fixture files using quick prototyping.
+* [json-server ★21775](typicode/json-server) - Serve a REST API from fixture files using quick prototyping.
 * [Mocky.io](http://www.mocky.io/) - Free online service to create fake HTTP responses.
-* [Swagger API Mock ★16 ⏳1Y](https://github.com/bulkismaslom/swagger-api-mock) - Mock RESTful API based on swagger schema
+* [Swagger API Mock ★16 ⏳1Y](bulkismaslom/swagger-api-mock) - Mock RESTful API based on swagger schema
-* [Request Baskets ★14](https://github.com/darklynx/request-baskets) - Service to collect HTTP requests and inspect them via RESTful API or web UI.
+* [Request Baskets ★14](darklynx/request-baskets) - Service to collect HTTP requests and inspect them via RESTful API or web UI.

 ### Public REST APIs To Use In Tests
 * [Deck of Cards API](http://deckofcardsapi.com) - Open API for simulating a deck of cards.